CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 3.1.2.4.sec= [no] [the applicable] Grantor is [not] then a debtor in an Insolvency Proceeding].

-3.1.3.sec=Notwithstanding section 3.1(a), [ but subject to section 1.5, “First and Second Lien Collateral to Be Identical,” ] a Second Lien Claimholder may
+3.1.3.sec=Notwithstanding section 3.1(a), [ but subject to section 1.5, “First and Second Lien Collateral to Be Identical,&rdquo; ] a Second Lien Claimholder may

 3.1.3.1.sec=file a proof of claim or statement of interest, vote on a plan of reorganization (including a vote to accept or reject a plan of partial or complete liquidation, reorganization, arrangement, composition, or extension), and make other filings, arguments, and motions, with respect to the Second Lien Obligations and the Collateral in any Insolvency Proceeding commenced by or against any Grantor, in each case in accordance with this Agreement,